jjatria/AI-FANN/README.md

 your platform's instructions on how to install the library, or follow the instructions for [compiling from source](https://github.com/libfann/fann#to-install).

+## Error handling

+The default behaviour for libfann is to print errors to standard error.
+In order to give the user more control over how to handle these errors, AI::FANN will raise exceptions whenever an error is encountered.
+When possible, these will be raised before an actual call to libfann is ever made.

+When this is not possible, errors raised by libfann will be wrapped into exceptions of type X::AI::FANN.
+When capturing these, a string version of the error will be available in its `message` method, while its `code` method will return the error as a member of the [AI::FANN::Error](#aifannerror) enum.

 # METHODS

 The methods described below include readers, mutators, and methods that